microsoft/FluidExamples/multi-framework-diceroller/README.md

 ```
 ## Changing view frameworks

 This repo demonstrates rendering the dice roller using JavaScript, Web Components, React and Vue.
-The default view is JavaScipt, and to switch to another view framework, change the `diceRoller` import in `src/app.js` line 8 as follows.
+The default view is JavaScipt.
+To switch to another view framework, change the `diceRoller` import in `src/app.js` line 8 as follows.

 ```js
 // Default JS view